 ENGINES: Each Class has a specific maximum Horse power rating (OEM rating) and max cubic inch displacement.
 Any allowable modifications will be stated for that class, if it does not say you can do it, its not allowed.
 No grinding or machining of flywheels.
 All cooling fins and safety shields must be intact.
 No diesel or liquid cooled engines in any class.
 All tractors must have on board starting systems, electric start with battery or pull type recoil starter with the exception of Outlaw class.
 No external ignition systems unless other wise stated.

 CHASSIS: Frames, parts, must retain original manufacturers (OEM) specifications (no chopping) re: wheel base, length and width unless modifications specified in particular class.
 Material (steel) may be added for structural strength.
 It is recommended that front axles be bolted or welded rigid eliminating the stock pivoting.
-No rear engined lawn mowers, must be front engined traditional style lawn tractor with a hood covering the engine and rear fenders.
+No rear engine lawn mowers, must be front engine traditional style lawn tractor with a hood covering the engine and rear fenders.
 No handlebars, to prevent a racer from being pierced in the event of a roll over.
 All tractors must have a 2″ min ground clearance other than outlaw class which is 1.5″.
 All tractors must have been a factory built lawn cutting tractor (no garden tractors)

 BODY WORK: Can be customized (where allowed) but must retain some resemblance of a lawn tractor.
 All parts must be securely fastened to chassis i.e. fuel tanks, batteries, body work, etc.